Routing

 SEO and Canonization

-The framework increases SEO (search engine optimization) by preventing duplication of content at different URLs.
-If multiple addresses link to a same destination, eg /index and /index.html, the framework determines the first one as primary (canonical) and redirects the others to it using HTTP code 301.
-Thanks to this, search engines will not index pages twice and do not break their page rank. .
+The framework contributes to SEO (Search Engine Optimization) by preventing duplicate content on different URLs.
+If multiple addresses lead to a certain destination, e.g., /index and /index.html, the framework designates the first one as primary (canonical) and redirects the others to it using HTTP code 301.
+Thanks to this, search engines do not index pages twice and do not dilute their page rank.

 This process is called canonization.
 The canonical URL is the one generated by the router, i.e. by the first matching route in the collection without the OneWay flag.
 Therefore, in the collection, we list primary routes first.